Global Vision Transformer Pruning with Hessian-Aware Saliency: Related work

-To improve model efficiency, very recent works successfully use structural pruning techniques on vision transformer models, with trainable gate variables~\citep{zhu2021visual} or Taylor importance score~\citep{chen2021chasing}.
-Both methods show the potential of compressing ViT models, yet only consider part of the prunable architecture like the number of heads or the MLP hidden dimension, use manually designed sparsity distribution, and do not take run time latency into account, thus may not lead to optimal compressed models.
+To improve model efficiency, very recent works perform structural pruning on vision transformer models, with trainable gate variables~\cite{zhu2021visual} or Taylor importance score~\cite{chen2021chasing}.
+Both methods show the potential of compressing ViT models, yet only consider part of the prunable architecture, use \textit{uniform} sparsity for all components, and do not take run time latency into account, thus may not lead to optimal compressed models and cannot discover potential parameter redistribution.
 Our method resolves these issues through a latency-aware global structural pruning of all prunable components across all layers in a jointly manner.

-Besides pruning, AutoFormer~\citep{chen2021autoformer} uses a neural architecture search (NAS) approach to search for efficient ViT models.
-AutoFormer only explores a small number of dimension choices, due to the constraint on the supernet training cost; while our method continuously explores the entire design space of ViT model with a single training process, leading to the finding of more efficient architectures with less training cost.
-Most importantly, our pruning scheme successfully leads to a scalable design rule, where we can easily design efficient vision transformer models at different scales.
-This has never been attempted in previous works.
+Besides pruning, multiple attempts have been made in designing efficient ViT architectures.
+Notable methods include adding convolutional layers~\cite{wu2021cvt,d2021convit}, using multiple ViT stages with different feature scales~\cite{chen2021glit,wang2021pyramid,chen2022auto,zhou2021deepvit}, and explore novel attention mechanisms~\cite{yuan2021tokens,liu2021swin,han2021transformer,hatamizadeh2022global}.
+Yet all these work use the same dimension for all transformer blocks in each stage, whereas our work explores the parameter redistribution among cascading transformer blocks to achieve better efficiency-accuracy tradeoff without additional tricks.
+The closest attempt to our our work is AutoFormer~\cite{chen2021autoformer}, uses a neural architecture search (NAS) approach to search for parameter redistribution of ViT models.
+Due to the constraint on the supernet training cost, AutoFormer only explores a small number of dimension choices; while our method continuously explores the entire design space of ViT model with a single iterative pruning process, leading to the finding of more efficient architectures.

-There has been a series of research on improving the efficiency of attention-based models on NLP tasks, specifically pruning the number of heads in the MSA block.
-This includes utilizing stochastic binary gate~\citep{louizos2017learning,voita2019analyzing}, pruning with sensitivity score~\citep{michel2019sixteen} and exploring lottery ticket hypothesis~\citep{frankle2018lottery,behnke2020losing}.
-Our work aims on pruning all parameters including heads, and therefore, has a larger pruning space.

-Other great ways of improving the efficiency of transformers include weight sharing across transformer blocks~\citep{lan2019albert}, dynamically controlling the attention span of each token~\citep{chen2019adaptive,tambe2020edgebert}, and allowing the model to output the result in an earlier transformer block~\citep{zhou2020bert,schwartz2020right}.
-These techniques are orthogonal to our pruning-based method and have remained unexplored on vision models.
-Applying them on ViT models and combining with our pruning method would be an interesting and fruitful future direction.